ArikSquad/EnSave-Discord/README.md

 git clone https://github.com/ArikSquad/EnSave-Discord.git
 ```

 2. Open Command Prompt or Terminal.
-Here is an example if you have it on your desktop:
+Then go into the folder with this command:
   ```
-  cd Desktop/EnSave-Discord
+  cd EnSave-Discord
   ```

 3. Then install requirements in your shell.